-In addition, all Project Leaders and consortium partners will need to comply with the rules and procedures defined in the Horizon Europe MGA, with special attention to Article 16 (Intellectual Property Rights) and Article 17 (Communication, Dissemination and Visibility).
-Most particularly, all project activities must follow the branding guidelines and obligations as set out in MGA Article 17.
+In addition, all Project Leaders will need to comply with the rules and procedures defined in the Horizon Europe MGA, with special attention to Article 16 (Intellectual Property Rights) an Article 17 (Communication, Dissemination and Visibility).
+Most importantly, all project activities must follow the branding guidelines and obligations as set out in Article 17 of MGA.
 All communication and dissemination activities funded by the grant must display the special logo of the EIT Community New European Bauhaus with the following text: "EIT Community New European Bauhaus [project name] is supported by the European Institute of Innovation and Technology (EIT), a body of the European Union") and related communication materials must include the official logo of both: New European Bauhaus and EIT Community New European Bauhaus logos.

-EIT Community NEB will offer mentoring to the selected projects to enhance the impact of the activity through NEB's values/principles and to assist in designing business models/scale-ups in accordance with NEB's values/principles.
+EIT Community NEB will offer mentoring to the selected projects to enlarge the impact of the activity through NEB values/principles, to assist in designing business model/scale up within NEB values/principles.